ptikare/sre-log-analyzer/README.md

 # 📊 SRE Log Analyzer (Python)

-A simple Python-based log analyzer that helps identify errors, warnings, and patterns in log files — similar to how SREs debug systems during incidents.
+A Python-based log analyzer designed to simulate how Site Reliability Engineers (SREs) identify errors and debug issues during production incidents.

+## 🎯 Why This Project
+In real-world systems, logs grow rapidly and manually scanning them during incidents is inefficient.
+This project demonstrates how automated log analysis can help in faster debugging and better observability.

 ## 🚀 Features
 - Parses log files efficiently